up42/docs/source/getting-started/first-block.rst

 Writing the manifest
 --------------------

-Docker Images intended to run on Interstellar need to provide a valid JSON manifest.
+Docker Images intended to run on UP42 need to provide a valid JSON manifest.

 By convention, this JSON data is stored in the ``InterstellarManifest.json`` file inside the block.
 The full manifest specification :ref:`can be found here <block-manifest>`, along with examples.

-Once you have written your manifest file, you can validate it against an endpoint provided by the Interstellar platform by using e.g. ``curl``
+Once you have written your manifest file, you can validate it against an endpoint provided by the UP42 platform by using e.g. ``curl``

 .. code-block:: bash